 It is noteworthy that the amendment makes no distinction between residents and non-residents; it is merely their social security affiliation that is the relevant criteria.
 That follows the principle contained in the Nancy judgement, where the individual concerned was resident in France, but affiliated to the Swiss social security system.

-Accordingly, EEA nationals who are resident in France on an S1 health certificate of exemption, and who are therefore not affiliated to the French social security system, will be exempt from these charges.
+Accordingly, those who are resident in France on an S1 health certificate of exemption from an EEA country, and who are therefore not affiliated to the French social security system, will be exempt from these charges.
 Although such persons already obtain exemption on their pension income, social charges on their capital/investment income and gains will also now be exempt.

 However, it is perhaps inevitable that there is a sting in the tail, for alongside the change the government proposes the creation of a new 'solidarity' tax of 7.5%, which will be allocated to the general budget, not the social security budget.